philRudd69/voxelGrid_filter_PCL_1.8/README.md

 then you have one downsampled version of the point cloud filtered with voxelGrid filter of PCL 1.7 and another one filtered with voxelGrid filter of PCL 1.8

-3. now you can compare the two downsampled point clouds with
+3. now you can compare the two downsampled point clouds with (use same paths as in step 1)

 	./downsampling_compare -compare /path/to/point/cloud/ /saving/path/for/downsampled/cloud/